Skip to main content

 Associate Provost, Office of Research and Innovation

-Elizabeth J. Zechmeister is the Cornelius Vanderbilt Professor of Political Science and Director of LAPOP Lab.
-She also serves as Associate Provost, in the Office of the Vice Provost for Research and Innovation.
-Her research includes studies of voting, ideology, political parties, representation, gender, charisma, crisis, and survey methods.
-Zechmeister has received support from the National Science Foundation for investigations into the public opinion consequences of terrorist threat and natural disaster, respectively.
-She has published articles in the American Journal of Political Science, American Political Science Review, the Journal of Politics, Comparative Political Studies, among other outlets.
+Elizabeth J. Zechmeister is an expert in comparative public opinion, political behavior, and international survey research.
+Her research includes studies of democratic attitudes, voting, ideology, representation, gender, charisma, crisis, and survey methods.
+She has published articles in the American Political Science Review, American Journal of Political Science, the Journal of Politics, Comparative Political Studies, among others.
 She is co-author of Democracy at Risk: How Terrorist Threats Affect the Public and Latin American Party Systems.
 She is co-editor of The Latin American Voter: Pursuing Representation and Accountability in Challenging Contexts.
-In her work with LAPOP Lab, she directs the AmericasBarometer survey project.
-She teaches courses on Latin American politics, elections and voting, and comparative political behavior, and research design.
-Dr. Zechmeister received her Ph.D. from Duke University in 2003.
+In 2022, Zechmeister was awarded Vanderbilt’s Earl Sutherland Prize for Achievement in Research.

 Representative publications

 • Holman, Mirya, Jennifer L. Merolla, and Elizabeth J. Zechmeister.
 2022.
 The Curious Case of Theresa May and the Public that Did Not Rally: Gendered Reactions to Terrorist Attacks can Cause Slumps Not Bumps.
-American Political Science Review 116(1): 249–264.
+American Political Science Review. doi:10.1017/S0003055421000861

 • View Curriculum Vitae